 How Likely Is It to Get Prion Disease From Eating Meat?

 The likelihood is extremely low due to rigorous controls and surveillance.
-Most muscle meat is considered safe because prions primarily accumulate in nervous tissues, which are removed before meat reaches consumers.
+Most muscle meat is considered very low risk because prions primarily accumulate in nervous tissues, which are removed before meat reaches consumers.

 What Types of Meat Are Most Risky for Prion Disease Transmission?